jonas-hag/prioritylasso/README.md

 Binary outcome data and Cox models are also possible.
 For a better overview, have a look at the [introductory vignette](vignettes/prioritylasso_vignette.Rmd).

-### Blockwise missing data
+### Block-wise missing data
-A special type of missing data is blockwise missing data and occurs when the data contains "blocks", e.g. several variables that belong together like clinical measurements, mRNA sequencing data, SNP data etc. This means that for some observations not all blocks are observed.
+A special type of missing data is block-wise missing data and occurs when the data contains "blocks", e.g. several variables that belong together like clinical measurements, mRNA sequencing data, SNP data etc. This means that for some observations not all blocks are observed.
 To deal with this type of